-Loren graduated valedictorian in elementary school and completed her secondary schooling with honors at the Assumption Convent.
+Loren graduated valedictorian in elementary school and completed her secondary schooling at the Assumption Convent.
 She obtained a degree in broadcast communications and graduated cum laude from the University of the Philippines.

 While working as a broadcast journalist, Loren pursued her post-graduate studies at the National Defense College of the Philippines where she obtained a degree in National Security Administration and graduated at the top of her class.
 Loren was a reserve officer in the Armed Forces of the Philippines with the rank of lieutenant colonel, up until her promotion to colonel in 2018.

 Legarda is a lifetime member of the Honor Society of Phi Kappa Phi, an international organization that promotes academic excellence and encourages its members to be of service to others.

 The world recognizes the inspiring leadership of Loren Legarda in the global campaign for good environmental governance.
 In 2000, the World Economic Forum held in Davos named her as one of the Global Leaders for Tomorrow.

 Similarly, the United Nations has also acknowledged Loren Legarda twice.
 In the year 2001, the United Nations Environment Programme conferred on her the title of UNEP Laureate and included her in the Global 500 Roll of Honor.